 Rely upon actions to teach respect for your words.

 When you follow words with more words, the value of your words becomes diluted.
 If you just keep throwing more and more words out there, your children learn that your words don’t mean anything.
-How would you expect your kids to know that you really mean business, if you’re willing to repeat the same request a dozen times?
+How would you expect your kids to know that you mean business if you’re willing to repeat the same request a dozen times?
 It just can’t work that way!